 Frequently Asked Questions

 The Triton sound device was designed specifically for use with Dirac, so we can highly recommend this device.
-Another fine device is the Edirol UA-25 which provides a phantom power supply.
-Lower cost devices that work well are for instance the Behringer UCA202 and the ESI MAYA44 USB+.
-For scale model measurements the E-MU 0202 USB and the Terratec DMX 6Fire USB can be used.
+Lower cost devices that work well are for instance the Behringer UCA202, the ESI MAYA44 USB+ and the Focusrite Scarlett 2i2.
+For scale model measurements the E-MU 0202 USB can be used.
+For multi-channel measurements the RME Babyface Pro FS and the Behringer XR18 are good choices.
 Please note that there are many more devices that work perfectly with Dirac.
 Use the demo version to test Dirac with your sound device.

-The minimum system requirements are a 1 GHz CPU, Microsoft® Windows Vista ,7 or 8, Microsoft .NET framework 4.5, 500 MB of available disk space, a WSVGA resolution 1024 x 600 (WXGA 1280 x 768 or higher recommended), a CD-ROM drive and a full duplex sound device with support for CoreAudio (WASAPI) or ASIO.
+The minimum system requirements are a 1 GHz CPU, Microsoft® Windows 7, 8, 10 or 11, Microsoft .NET framework 4.5, 500 MB of available disk space, a WSVGA resolution 1024 x 600 (WXGA 1280 x 768 or higher recommended), A full duplex sound device with support for CoreAudio (WASAPI) or ASIO.
 A typical current laptop would therefore be more than adequate.

 To perform single channel parameter measurements according to ISO 3382 or IEC 60268-16, you can use a type 1 sound level meter, meeting the IEC 651 requirements, and equipped with a line output.
 Normally, single channel parameters can also be approximated using lower cost omnidirectional electret microphones or sound level meters.
 The measurement of LF requires either an additional bidirectional microphone, a.k.a. a “pure pressure gradient” or “figure-of-eight” type, or a switchable omni-bi-directional type.
-The latter is particularly useful if you have only one measurement channel available, e.g. when using a random noise source, which will occupy channel 2.
+The latter is particularly useful if you have only one measurement channel available.
 The measurement of LFC or Sound Intensity requires a matched omnidirectional microphone pair at a fixed distance, such as a sound intensity probe.
 The measurement of IACC requires a head simulator.

 Yes (actually, they are equivalent).